Talaash: The Answer Lies Within: Plot

 Late at night on a deserted road, well-known actor Armaan Kapoor loses control of his car, apparently trying to avoid something, and the car falls into the sea.
-Senior Police Inspector Surjan "Suri" Singh Shekhawat with his assistant Devrath Kulkarni begin an investigation.
-Surjan's relationship with his wife, Roshni has suffered ever since their 8-year-old son, Karan, recently drowned during a family outing.
-Surjan's guilt complex causes insomnia.
+Senior Police Inspector Surjan "Suri" Singh Shekhawat and his assistant Devrath Kulkarni begin an investigation.
+Surjan's relationship with his wife, Roshni, has suffered after their 8-year-old son, Karan, recently drowned during a family outing.
+Surjan's guilt causes him insomnia.

 Surjan learns that on the night of Armaan's accident, Armaan was travelling with ₹2 million in cash, which is missing.
 Armaan had given the money to a blackmailer, a pimp named Shashi.
 Three years ago, Shashi had performed a cover-up for Armaan and his friend Sanjay.
 Once he learns of Armaan's death, Shashi takes off with the cash.
 Shashi's friend, Tehmur, begins blackmailing Sanjay with the help of an escort, Rosie.
 Sanjay gets Shashi murdered.

 Roshni seeks solace from a medium, Frenny Mistry, who is in touch with Karan's soul, though Surjan is angry and skeptical of her.
 One night, Surjan is propositioned by Rosie.
-He declines but asks if she can become an informer.
+He declines but asks if she can become an informant.
 The police find Shashi's body, along with the blackmail money and a DVD.
 The DVD contains CCTV footage of Armaan and his friends leaving a hotel with Rosie.
 Rosie confides in Surjan that three years ago, she was picked up by Armaan and his friends, Sanjay and Nikhil.
 Surjan discovers that Nikhil has been brain-dead after the incident three years ago.